 After that, expand the newly created data connection to view the database structure.
 You can view the list of tables in the database and columns in tables.

-To retrieve data from some particular table, right-click its name and select Retrieve Data from Table.
+To retrieve data from a particular table, right-click its name and select Retrieve Data from Table.
 This action opens a new query window with the SELECT statement for fetching data from the table.

 Retrieve data from the Db2 table